 - mobile reports

 You can store and manage them securely here, in the traditional folder hierarchy.
 Tag your favorites reports for quick access.
 Those with appropriate permissions are able to manage and administer SSRS content.

 And you can still schedule report processing, access reports on demand, and subscribe to published reports in the new web portal.

 You publish reports to Reporting Services in SharePoint integrated mode.
 You can schedule report processing, access reports on demand, subscribe to published reports, and export reports to other applications such as Microsoft Excel.
 Create data alerts on reports published to a SharePoint site and receive email messages when report data changes.

 Reporting Services programming features

-Take advantage of Reporting Services programming features so you can extend and customize your reporting functionality, with APIs to integrate or extend data and report processing in custom applications.
+Take advantage of Reporting Services programming features so you can extend and customize your reporting functionality.
+Use the SSRS APIs to integrate or extend data and report processing in custom applications.